esan0983/X-ragebait-detector/README.md

 \
 Even with an incredibly detailed instructions and criteria, the results were still good: a total cost of **$4.71** and a total runtime of **2 hours and 48 minutes**.
 Note that I haven't implemented concurrency: this can be even faster.

-The first batch of annotated data will then be trained via a RoBERTa-base model (refer to Machine Learning for both phases of training)

 ### Human Validation
 Two humans and the latest Jev model will annotate 300 posts to check for agreement.

+## Machine Learning

+The first batch of annotated data will then be trained via a RoBERTa-base model (refer to Machine Learning for both phases of training).
+For hyperparameter optimization, a subset of 12,000 posts are used.
+Optuna was used with 5-fold cross-validation for 12 trials.
+MAE was used for Optuna.
+The test results are the following (for a ragebait scale from 0 to 1):
+* MAE: 0.0744
+* MSE: 0.0102
+* Spearman: 0.8539

-## Commit Notes (9/21)
+## Commit Notes (9/23)
-* Project is reorganized
-* Finished training initial classifier model
-* Set up some EDA for first batch
-* Prepared src files to perform dataframe splitting and inference
+* Fleshed out README a little more
+* Tested inference.py and it worked pretty well

 ## Post-Commit Plans:
 * Make a browser extension that detects ragebait potential
-* Flesh out and make the data pipeline section of the README easier to read.
-Right now, the audience has no idea on what the data pipeline looks like.

 ## Sources
 1. From Detection to Characterization: A Large-Scale Study of Ragebait on Japanese X. (n.d.). https://arxiv.org/html/2609.02262v1